-- 3.1 This Deed is made pursuant to Section 106 of the Act Section 111 of the Local Government Act 1972 Section 1 of the Localism Act 2011 Section 16 of the Greater London Council (General Powers) Act 1974 and Section 278 of the Highways Act 1980 and all other powers so enabling. - 3.2 The obligations, covenants, restrictions and undertakings on the part of the Owner or Mortgagee under this Deed create planning obligations pursuant to Section 106 of the Act which comply with the requirements of Regulation 122 of the Community Infrastructure Levy Regulations 2010 and are enforceable by the Council as local planning authority against the Owner and, if in possession, the Mortgagee without limit of time.
+3.1 This Deed is made pursuant to Section 106 of the Act Section 111 of the Local Government Act 1972 Section 2 of the Local Government Act 2000 Section 16 of the Greater London Council (General Powers) Act 1974 and Section 278 of the Highways Act 1980 and all other powers so enabling.

+3.2 The obligations, covenants, restrictions and undertakings on the part of Owner 1, Owner 2 and Mortgagee under this Deed create planning obligations pursuant to Section 106 of the Act which comply with the requirements of Regulation 122 of the Community Infrastructure Levy Regulations 2010 and are enforceable by the Council as local planning authority subject to Clause 7.7 below against Owner 1 and Owner 2 without limit of time.